nayefahmad/log/README.md

 - 385: basics of EM algorithm
 - 439: attention mechanism and dimensions of matrices
 - 98: point estimators, unbiasedness, sampling distributions
+- 55: probability as a special case of expectation

 ## Cards